sillevl/labict-citygame/minimum-requirements.md

 URL: [http://project.labict.be/](http://project.labict.be/ "Redmine - Project Management System")

-**Redmine** is a flexible project management web application.
+> **Redmine** is a flexible project management web application.
 Written using the Ruby on Rails framework, it is cross-platform and cross-database.

 ![the REDMINE Project Management Web Application](/assets/redmine2.jpg)

+The first session, a detailed planning must be made for the full length of time for the project.
+Each member must have at least one task assigned to himself at any moment during the creation of the project.

 At the end of each project day an evaluation will be made for each group based on the planning and logs of Redmine.
 Fine-tuning of the planning will be needed as the project advanced to paint a realistic picture of the progress and current state of the project.